Brand Consistency Online: Reaching a Global Audience

 This isn’t easy to achieve—even for a Top 20 Fortune Global 500 company like General Motors.
 As Tim Mahoney, CMO of Global Chevrolet and Global Marketing Operations Leader at GM, recently told Forbes:

 "One of the biggest challenges I've had is steering a global brand like Chevrolet and making sure the brand is both relevant and consistent across the 115 countries where we operate," Mahoney said.
 He later added: "This is a balancing act because you want to be as consistent as possible while also being locally relevant. … (K)nowing when to shift between the two is critically important."

-On one hand, brands that are "dogmatic" about brand consistency won't optimize their sales in some markets because they won't have local relevancy, Mahoney explained.
-On the other hand, brands that allow "too much local adaption" become increasingly difficult to recognize from market to market, he said.
+On one hand, brands that are "dogmatic" about brand consistency won't optimise their sales in some markets because they won't have local relevancy, Mahoney explained.
+On the other hand, brands that allow "too much local adaption" become increasingly difficult to recognise from market to market, he said.